fmontes/learning-tracking/README.md

-# Reading Tracking
+# Learning Tracking
-Using the issues of this repo to track and comment my online reading
+Using the issues of this repo to track and comment my online learning path.

 ## Issues
 I'll create an issue with the link, comments and related information about an the articles I found interested and that I'll be willing to revisit.